Explore health content from A to Z.

 A radioactive iodine uptake test measures how much iodine the thyroid gland takes in.
 It is most often used if hyperthyroidism is suspected.

-A thyroid scan is an imaging test that can show if the thyroid gland is making too much thyroid hormone.
+A thyroid scan is an imaging test that can show if part of the thyroid gland is making too much thyroid hormone.
 It is most often used if hyperthyroidism is suspected.

 If you have a nodule, you may have a fine needle aspiration done.
 This is a biopsy, which is a procedure to remove a sample of cells.
 An FNA is the best test to find out if thyroid cells are cancerous.
 The doctor uses a needle to take cells from the thyroid.
 The cells are then analyzed under a microscope.
 If cancer is suspected, other tests may also be done to help determine the type of cancer.

-Risks and complications of FNA: These are rare but include mild discomfort, bleeding, and skin infection.
+Risks and complications of FNA are rare, but include mild discomfort, bleeding, and skin infection.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |